 - Community – Coworking spaces are occupied by a range of businesses, so you’ll get to socialise with lots of different people.
 This can even work for collaborative working and sharing ideas, so is a good thing to embrace if coworking is something you’re considering.

-- Change – In a similar way to serviced offices, you will probably find that you can’t change much of the office.
+- Change – Similar to serviced offices, you will probably find that you can’t change much of the office.
 Not always a problem, but something worth considering if you’re thinking about branding your office space.

 - Social Scene – The social scene of a coworking space can be good, but you also should bear in mind that you will lose some of the privacy you have when working in your own office or from home.
 It can be good to have an alternative private space to use when times call for it.